PAYE Calculation South Africa: How to calculate PAYE on salary

 How does PAYE calculate tax?

-According to an explainer by TaxTim, Pay As You Earn tax calculations are made off the following benefits accruable to an employee: basic salaries, bonuses, fringe benefits and other allowances.
-Explaining the PAYE tax system further, TaxTim has illuminated on the tax system’s calculation regime and procedures by way of writing the following comment:
+According to an explainer by TaxTim, Pay As You Earn tax calculations are made off the following benefits accruable to an employee: basic salaries, bonuses, fringe benefits, and other allowances.
+Explaining the PAYE tax system further, TaxTim has illuminated the tax system’s calculation regime and procedures by way of writing the following comment:

 “PAYE is calculated monthly and paid to SARS by your employer monthly, even if you are paid weekly/fortnightly.
-When your employer calculates your PAYE, your earnings get multiplied by 52 weeks, 26 weeks or 12 months (depending on how often you get paid) to get an annual amount before being applied to the SARS tax tables to calculate annual tax.
+When your employer calculates your PAYE, your earnings get multiplied by 52 weeks, 26 weeks, or 12 months (depending on how often you get paid) to get an annual amount before being applied to the SARS tax tables to calculate annual tax.

-This is then divided again by the same work period to get the monthly PAYE tax which is then withheld, displayed on your IRP5 and paid over to SARS”
+This is then divided again by the same work period to get the monthly PAYE tax which is then withheld, displayed on your IRP5, and paid over to SARS”

-SARS tax tables are organised into four types: weekly tax, fortnightly tax, monthly tax, and annual tax.
+SARS tax tables are organized into four types: weekly tax, fortnightly tax, monthly tax, and annual tax.
 Current tables for all four tax types are illustrated below.
 These rates are applicable from 1st March 2022.

 SARS ANNUAL TAX DEDUCTION TABLES (AN EXCERPT)